FlavioF/quartz-scheduler-hazelcast-jobstore/README.md

 [Read More](http://quartz-scheduler.org/documentation/quartz-2.x/tutorials/tutorial-lesson-09)

-## About Hazelcast
+### About Hazelcast
 Hazelcast is an in-memory open source software data grid based on Java.
 By having multiple nodes form a cluster, data is evenly distributed among the nodes.
 This allows for horizontal scaling both in terms of available storage space and processing power.
 Backups are also distributed in a similar fashion to other nodes, based on configuration, thereby protecting against single node failure.

+[Read More](http://hazelcast.org/)

+### Clustering
+When using Hazelcast Job Store we relay on Hazelcast to provide a Cluster where our jobs are stored.
+This way we can easly have a cluster of Quartz Scheduler instance that share the same data.

+### Persisting Data
-Note that you can use Hazelcast MapStores to store all the data in your in-memory Maps in a datastore like Cassandra or Elasticsearch (synchronously or asynchronously).
+Note that you can use Hazelcast MapStores to store all the data in your in-memory Maps in a datastore like Cassandra, Elasticsearch, PostgreSQL, etc (synchronously or asynchronously).
 Learn more about it [here](http://docs.hazelcast.org/docs/3.4/manual/html/map-persistence.html).

-[Read More](http://hazelcast.org/)

 # Testing it
 #### Pre-requisites